ca-123321/pairwise-go/solver/README.md

 - - `pairwise` should then pick up and do things to it (send it to `hexmaker` or whatever future card/tile creation
 - - Probably all organized by a shell script/TUI/GUI

+(TODO: Update this as json marshaling works)

+- In the meantime of having to use a python solver, marshal the solver output to feed back into pairwise

 ## Credits